What is AI SEO? 2026 Definition + Platforms

 What to prepare for next

 Build for AI Mode now, not just AI Overviews.
-AI Mode is the fastest-growing search surface inside Google, and its cited URLs frequently sit outside the classic top ten.
+It is the fastest-growing search surface inside Google, and its cited URLs frequently sit outside the classic top ten.
+Action: pick the 10 comparison queries that drive your funnel and ship one deep page per query with explicit “X vs Y” structure, a comparison table, and entity-rich H3s.

 Replace rank tracking with citation-share sampling.
 Personalized answers mean two users typing the same query see different responses, which breaks the assumption rank trackers were built on.
+Action: define a fixed query set (50 to 100 queries) per priority topic and sample it weekly across ChatGPT, Perplexity, AI Overviews, and AI Mode.

 Decide your AI crawler policy explicitly.
-Cloudflare’s data shows ChatGPT crawls roughly 1,091 pages for every visitor it sends back, compared to Google at around 5.
-That mismatch is driving content licensing deals (OpenAI, Perplexity, and Anthropic are signing them), publisher blockades, and lawsuits like Penske Media’s against Google in 2025.
+Cloudflare’s data shows ChatGPT crawls roughly 1,091 pages for every visitor it sends back, compared to Google at around 5 — a mismatch driving content-licensing deals, publisher blockades, and lawsuits like Penske Media’s against Google in 2025.
+Action: audit robots.txt and CDN rules per crawler this quarter, and decide which bots get full access, rate limits, or blocks.

 Pair every priority page with a video asset.
 AI Overviews and AI Mode increasingly return answers built from images, videos, and product cards, and YouTube is now one of the largest citation sources inside AI Overviews.
+Action: for your top 20 pages, ship a paired short YouTube video with the same primary keyword and answer-first structure, matching the video chapters to the article’s H2s.

-If you can only run one of these in the next 90 days, run citation-share sampling.
-The data it produces tells you which of the other three to prioritize next.
+If you can only run one of these in the next 90 days, run citation-share sampling — the data it produces tells you which of the other three to prioritize next.

 Frequently asked questions